machikolacey/java-json-to-mysql/README.md

 2. Filter function - The Eclipse stopped working and I could not add the feature.

+3. Also validations, error handlings, design (CSS) are not been done

 # sql
 <a href="interview.sql" target="_blank">Please click here to see the file</a>